-The night was October 22, 2021.
-We had been following Bryan Pellegrino, or Primo, for a while on Crypto Twitter, mostly because Bryan always had interesting things to say.
-There were also a few hints that he was building something interesting.
+We had been following Bryan Pellegrino, or Primo, for a while on Crypto Twitter.
+There were a few hints that he was building something interesting.

 Then he mentioned assembling purportedly the greatest team in crypto.

-This piqued Michelle’s interest, so she DM’d him on Twitter.
+This piqued our interest, so we reached out to him on Twitter.

-Bryan responded in his typical lightning-fast fashion and they met later that week.
+Bryan responded in his typical lightning-fast fashion and we met later that week.

-Meanwhile, we had been watching the developer momentum on multiple chains for months.
-Back in July, we shared an internal thesis titled “A Multichain Future.”
+We had been watching the developer momentum on multiple chains for months.
+In July, Shaun formed an internal thesis on “A Multichain Future.”
 But we hadn’t yet found a compelling solution to enable it.

 That is until we met Bryan.
-In the first 30 minutes, we realized 1) Bryan is brilliant and 2) he and his team were solving one of the holy grail problems in crypto—its fragmentation across chains—in an elegant way that could have a massive impact on the space.
+He and his team were solving an important problem in crypto—its fragmentation across chains—in an elegant way.

-For context for those newer to the space, we liken the current state of crypto to DoorDash or Uber only working among other iOS or Android users.
+For context the current state of crypto can be analogized to DoorDash or Uber only working among other iOS or Android users.
 Imagine if you could only request rides from drivers who had the same phone as you, even if there was a driver with a different phone one minute away.
 Or as an additional analogy, imagine if Gmail users could only email Gmail users, Yahoo could only email Yahoo, etc., in a world before SMTP.
-Crypto’s current fragmentation across Layer 1 blockchains hurts users and protocols.
+Crypto’s current fragmentation across Layer 1 blockchains creates barriers for users and protocols.
 Networks are most efficient with unified users, data and liquidity.

-While interoperability was and is an important problem, existing approaches were mostly clunky bridges that forced awkward compromises on users, like using wrapped rather than native assets or going through ten or more steps to complete a transaction.
+While interoperability was and is an important problem, existing approaches were mostly bridges that asked awkward compromises of users, like using wrapped assets or going through multiple steps to complete a transaction.

-LayerZero had a fundamentally unique and user-first approach: unify data at the application level.
-We quickly saw that if LayerZero worked, the opportunity could be immense and could grow all of crypto.
+LayerZero had a unique and user-first approach to unify data at the application level.
+If LayerZero worked, it could improve crypto.
 But, it would also be hard.
-Holy grail problems are not holy grail for nothing.

-We had a follow-up meeting the next day, on a Saturday.
-We heard more about their remarkable life paths and the epic team they had recruited, and dug deeper into their approach.
-Alfred Lin and Mike Vernal canceled their weekend plans to join us and dig into their white papers.
+We had a follow-up meeting to learn more about the team they had recruited, and dug deeper into their approach.
+Alfred Lin and Mike Vernal joined us and dug into their white papers.

-Once the round closed, we all went into full grindset.
-Our Telegram chat is a constant 24/7 loop, from partnerships to memes to hiring to finding auditing firms.
-To prepare for launch, the typically remote LayerZero team decided to co-locate together in the Bahamas near FTX.
-Here are some photos of their offices from when we visited them for Stargate launch week.
+Once the round closed, we went to work.
+Our chat is a constant 24/7 loop, from partnerships to memes to hiring.
+Here’s a photo from Stargate launch week.
 The walls are lined with posters of core values: “Better is Better” and “Helps Everybody, Hurts Nobody.”

-LayerZero, we are honored to be your partners on this wild ride.
-We can’t wait for the world to see more of what you have in store.
+LayerZero, we are grateful to be your partners and see more of what you have in store.